jessfraz/blog/content/post/the-life-of-a-data-byte.md

 A year later in 2000, USB flash drives were introduced.
 These drives consisted of flash memory encased in a small form factor with a USB interface.
 Depending on the version of the USB interface used the speed varies.
-USB 1.1 is limited to 1.5 megabits per second, whereas USB 2.0 can handle 35 megabits per second, and USB 3.0 can handle 625 megabits per second.
-The first USB 3.1 type-C drives were announced in March 2015 and had read/write speeds of 530 megabits per second.
+USB 1.1 is limited to 1.5 megabits per second, whereas USB 2.0 can handle 35 megabits per second, and USB 3.0 can handle 625 megabits per second[^34].
+The first USB 3.1 type-C drives were announced in March 2015 and had read/write speeds of 530 megabits per second[^35].
 Unlike floppy and optical disks, USB devices are harder to scratch but still deliver the same use cases of data storage and transferring and backing up files.
 Because of this, drives for floppy and optical disks have since faded out of existence in favor of USB ports.